When Motherhood Doesn't Feel Like You Thought It Would: Understanding Postpartum Depression in America

 Professional Treatment Approaches

 Therapy: Cognitive behavioral therapy (CBT) and interpersonal therapy have strong evidence for treating postpartum depression.
-Many therapists now offer virtual appointments, making it easier to fit sessions into your schedule with a new baby.
+If you need to find a therapist specializing in postpartum depression, check out Postpartum Support International's directory.
+Many therapists now offer virtual appointments or virtual support groups for postpartum depression, making it easier to fit sessions into your schedule with a new baby.

 Another option is brexanolone (Zulresso), an IV medication administered over 60 hours at a medical facility.
 It works rapidly but requires hospitalization.